gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_monitor_usage.md

 ![htop output for well-behaved code](/images/proc_monitoring.png)

+!!! warning
-{% include warning.html content="Note that in certain cases greedy jobs may be terminated automatically to preserve the integrity of the system." %}
+    Note that in certain cases greedy jobs may be terminated automatically to preserve the integrity of the system.

 The `userload` command will list the total amount of resources (CPU & RAM) all your tasks are consuming on that particular Yen node.